|Admission Requirements | Program Requirements | Graduate Courses|

-UA Little Rock MBA candidates must possess strong academic preparation and strong aptitude for graduate study in business.
-Consequently, the admission requirements embody evidence of both prior academic achievement (GPA) and probability of successful performance in the MBA program (GMAT score).
+UALR MBA candidates must possess strong academic preparation and strong aptitude for graduate study in business.
+Consequently, the admission requirements embody evidence of both prior academic achievement (GPA) and probability of successful performance in the MBA program (GMAT or GRE score).

 Students seeking admission to the MBA program must meet one of the following criteria:

-Regardless of the total points, the minimum acceptable GPA is 2.5 and the minimum acceptable GMAT score is 420.
-Applicants with a GPA less than 2.5 or a GMAT score less than 420 will not be accepted.
-GMAT scores used for admission must be taken within the past five years.
+Regardless of the total points, the minimum acceptable GPA is 2.5 and the minimum acceptable GMAT score is 420, and the minimum acceptable GRE score is equivalent to the minimum GRE score when converted.
+GMAT or GRE scores used for admission must be taken within the past five years.

-Conditional Admission: In a limited number of cases, MBA applicants who do not meet the criteria for full admission may be admitted conditionally.
+MBA applicants who do not meet the criteria for full admission are encouraged to apply and may be admitted conditionally.
 Decisions concerning conditional admissions will be made by the College of Business Graduate Committee (or a subcommittee thereof.)
 Factors considered in requests for conditional admission will include the following: scores on other standardized exams, grades in the undergraduate major, or other pertinent data that indicate the applicant will perform satisfactorily in the MBA program.
-Students conditionally admitted to the MBA program must achieve a 3.25 GPA in the first 12 hours of study or they will be dismissed.
+Students conditionally admitted to the MBA program must achieve a 3.25 GPA in the first 12 hours of study, or they will be dismissed.